 Snowed In: School Closures and Family Violence

 I use data on police reports of domestic violence and cases of confirmed child maltreatment to identify proximate events that coincide with reports of intra-household violence.
-After three-day weekends and snow-days, reports of family violence increase.
+After snow-days, reports of family violence increase.
 I further show that these effects are concentrated in counties with low median income.
 These findings suggest that when unsure, policy-makers may want to keep school going or open snow-day locations so individuals may have a physical refuge to avoid intra-household violence.

 Smudges: Criminal Records' Employment Signalwith Emma Harrington